ChrisLaRocque/gatsby-update/README.md

 You can obviously look at the logic in `src/index.ts` but TLDR of what goes on when you run the script:

-1. Guess package manager based on
+1. Guess package manager based on lockfile in directory